 This next study, entitled “The anxiolytic effects of cannabidiol in chronically stressed mice are mediated by the endocannabinoid system: Role of neurogenesis and dendritic remodeling” (7) was published in Neuropharmacology in June of this year and it reminds me of my description of all of US (stressed and tired and therefore anxious!).

-Researchers here legit stressed out these poor mice and then gave them CBD to see what would happen.
+Researchers here legit stressed out these poor mice and then gave them CBD oil solutions to see what would happen.
 Guess what?
 They calmed down and exhibited far less anxious behavior than without CBD.
 Researchers here looked at neurogenesis and dendritic remodeling as the potential reason for CBD’s anxiolytic effect.

-Ok so if you’re not sold on the many benefits of CBD oil by now, clearly nothing will sway you my friend and you may move along now.
+Ok so if you’re not sold on the many benefits of CBD oil solutions by now, clearly nothing will sway you my friend and you may move along now.
 I shall bore you no longer.
 But if you are interested in giving CBD a try, either as preventative medicine or as a treatment stick with me a bit longer and I’ll detail some do’s and don’ts when choosing a CBD supplement for yourself.

 While I am a fan of targeted dietary supplements when necessary there is a reason I always tell people to try to get as much of their nutrients from food as possible.
 You want the WHOLE PACKAGE, the way God made it, because there are synergistic effects with the other compounds in the plant and whether that plant is an orange or cannabis, it’s the same deal.
 The whole package is better.